xster/flutter-wiki/The-flutter-tool.md

 If you do this, you can omit `--local-engine-src-path` and not bother to set `$FLUTTER_ENGINE`, as the `flutter` tool will use these paths to determine the engine also!
 The tool tries really hard to figure out where your local build of the engine is if you specify `--locale-engine`.

+## Adding dependencies to the Flutter Tool

+Each dependency we add to Flutter and the Flutter Tool makes the repo more difficult to update and requires additional work from our clients to update.

+Only packages which are developed by the Dart and/or Flutter teams should be permitted into the Flutter Tool.
+Any third party package that is currently in use is grandfathered in, but their versions must be pinned in [update_packages.dart](https://github.com/flutter/flutter/blob/master/packages/flutter_tools/lib/src/commands/update_packages.dart#L23) .
+These packages should only be updated after a human review of the new version.
+If a Dart and/or Flutter team package depends transitively on an un-maintained or unknown package, we should work with the owners to remove or replace that transitive dependency.

+Instead of adding a new package, ask yourself the following questions:

+- Does the functionality already exist in the SDK or an already depended on package?
+- Could I develop the same functionality myself in a few hours of work?
+- Is the package actively developed and maintained by a trusted party?